theramiyer/blog/_posts/2020/2020-03-18-panic-buying-during-hard-times.md

 - TOC
 {:toc}

+if you would rather listen to this post:

+<iframe src="https://anchor.fm/ramiyer/embed/episodes/The-coronavirus-panic-roundup-ebnhv7" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>

 Panic-buying is when people foresee a shortage of essentials, and buy more than necessary so they do not run out of them.

 ## How bad is COVID-19